-OK, here (again) is Essay Four from Darwin, Dogen, and the Extremophile Choice, the physical prequel for what might appear to non-practitioners as my metaphysical ramblings on Humans and Nature (the Two Buddhas).
+A short selection from Essay Four from Darwin, Dogen, and the Extremophile Choice, the physical prequel for my metaphysical ramblings on Humans and Nature (the Two Buddhas).

 Our Platonic heritage prompts us to view means and medians as the hard ‘realities,’ and the variation that permits their calculation as a set of transient and imperfect measurements of this hidden essence.
 But all evolutionary biologists know that variation itself is nature’s only irreducible essence.
 Variation is the hard reality, not a set of imperfect measures for a central tendency.
 Means and medians are the abstraction. —Stephen Jay Gould